Master of Music (MMus) Degree in the field of Vocal Performance

 Lectures and Performances

-A visiting lecture series, a professional concert series, and numerous distinguished visiting musicians contribute to the Shepherd School environment.
+A visiting lecturer series, a professional concert series, and numerous distinguished visiting musicians contribute to the Shepherd School environment.
 The Houston Symphony Orchestra, Symphony Chorus, Houston Grand Opera, Houston Ballet, Houston Masterworks Chorus, Da Camera, Context, and Chamber Music Houston, as well as the activities of other institutions of higher learning in the area, also provide exceptional opportunities for students to enjoy a wide spectrum of music.